-When two parties don't see eye-to-eye – someone is inevitably going to say “No”.
-It doesn't need to be a personal attack – it's just a mutual acknowledgement that the deal just ain't gonna work.
+When two parties don't see eye-to-eye, someone will inevitably say “No.” It doesn't need to be a personal attack; it's just a mutual acknowledgment that the deal just ain't gonna work.

-You are not responsible for (nor can you control) the emotional outbursts and irrational responses of other people.
-You can only control one side of the conversation – your side.
-Personal attacks are completely unnecessary in this business, so don't lose sight of the fact that this is their problem, no your problem.
+You are not responsible for (nor can you control) other people's emotional outbursts and irrational responses.
+You can only control one side of the conversation—yours.
+Personal attacks are not necessary in this business, so don't lose sight that this is their problem, not yours.

-The sooner you realize this is a numbers game – the sooner you’ll be able to get back to overlook other people's ridiculous behavior and get back to work getting deals under contract.
+The sooner you realize this is a numbers game, the sooner you can overlook other people's ridiculous behavior and get back to work getting deals under contract.

-The funny thing is – you'll eventually find (just like I did) that some people will LOVE YOU for bailing them out, even if you're only offering them 10% of their property's market value!
-You can expect to encounter the full range of responses from the people you come into contact with – the only catch is, you'll never know where someone stands until you send them your offer.
-It's an unpredictable game but as with anything, the more proactive steps you take, the luckier you'll get in the long run.
+The funny thing is, you'll eventually find (just like I did) that some people will LOVE YOU for bailing them out, even if you're only offering them 10% of their property's market value!
+You can expect to hear the full range of responses from the people you contact.
+The only catch is, you'll never know where someone stands until you send them your offer.
+It's an unpredictable game, but as with anything, the more proactive steps you take, the luckier you'll get in the long run.

 Let's Review Some Facts

 - These people don't know the first thing about you, so don't take it personally.
-Any insults or unkind words thrown your way are probably a result of their own insecurities, so be the bigger person and don't retaliate.
+Any insults or unkind words are thrown your way are probably due to their own insecurities, so be the bigger person and don't retaliate.

-- If a seller thinks they can do better than your offer, why haven't they already sold for what they think it's worth?
-Think about it – you’re probably not the only investor who doesn’t agree with their asking price.
+- If a seller thinks they can do better than your offer, why haven't they already sold it for what it's worth?
+Chances are, you aren't the only investor who disagrees with their asking price.

-- You're likely to find (as I have) that the vast majority of the people who respond to your direct mail campaigns don't even have their property listed with an agent.
-How can these people be upset at you when they haven't even gone through the motions of listing it yet??
-Remember – you're simply giving these people an option that they didn't have before (even if it's an undesirable option – they’re no worse off as a result of receiving your offer).
+- You're likely to find (as I have) that most people who respond to your direct mail campaigns don't even have their property listed with an agent.
+How can these people be upset at you when they haven't even listed it yet?
+Remember: you're simply giving these people an option they didn't have before (even if it's an undesirable option).
+They're no worse off as a result of receiving your offer.

 - You don't owe the seller anything.
 When they get angry at you for failing to meet their lofty expectations, it is 100% wasted energy on their part.
-When you realize that a deal isn't going to happen, do everyone a favor and just walk away… there are WAY too many deals out there to waste your energy obsessing over one that clearly isn't going to happen.
+When you realize that a deal isn't going to happen, do everyone a favor and just walk away.
+There are WAY too many opportunities to waste your energy obsessing over one that isn't going to happen.

-If I spent all my time agonizing over the occasional angry prospect, I would've given up a LONG time ago and I wouldn't have encountered the hundreds of sellers who have said “YES” to me along the way (and who were actually quite pleasant to work with, I might add).
+If I spent all my time agonizing over the occasional angry prospect, I would've given up a LONG time ago.
+I also wouldn't have encountered the hundreds of sellers who have said “YES” to me along the way (who were quite pleasant to work with, I might add).

 Take just a few of the examples listed below.
-Each of these sellers accepted my “ridiculous offer” with a smile on their face.
-I subsequently sold each of them for approx 10x more than the price I paid for them.
+Each of these sellers accepted my “ridiculous offer” with smiles on their faces.
+I subsequently sold each of them for approximately much more than I paid.

-Wooded Lot on Beaver Island, MI for $325 (seller was thrilled)
+Wooded lot on Beaver Island, MI for $325; the seller was thrilled

-12 Acre Lot on Lake Huron w/ 500 feet of beach frontage for $4,527 (seller repeatedly expressed her gratitude throughout the process)
+12-acre lot on Lake Huron with 500 feet of beach frontage for $4,527; seller repeatedly expressed her gratitude throughout the process

-Vacant House for $557 (seller was profusely thankful and helpful)
+Vacant house for $557; the seller was profusely thankful and helpful

-You see – there’s a bigger picture you need to focus on.
-You probably can’t avoid the occasional encounter with an angry seller – but it’s no reason for you to get discouraged.
-In the end, this is one of those areas where you need to have nerves of steel and not let verbally abusive people get the best of you.
-When you know that your business model is solid and sustainable, you don’t need to think twice about.
+You see, there’s a bigger picture you need to focus on.
+You won't be able to avoid the occasional encounter with an angry seller, but that's no reason to get discouraged.
+In the end, this is one of those areas where you need nerves of steel so that verbally abusive people don't get the best of you.
+When you know that your business model is solid and sustainable, you don’t need to think twice about it.

-You always have the freedom to choose whether you’re going to be affected by a person’s editorial remarks, or simply ignore them.
-Life is a constant battle of your own discernment.
-You can let these kinds of comments eat away at your sense of self-worth or you can look at this kind of immature behavior for the “comic relief” that it is.
+You are always free to choose whether you will be negatively affected by a person’s remarks or simply ignore them.
+Life is a constant battle of your discernment.
+You can let these kinds of comments eat away your sense of self-worth, or you can look at this kind of immature behavior for the “comic relief” it is.